Studying for exams is extremely stressful, and the super competitive nature of academics only adds to the pressure.

 - Ginkgo Biloba – increases blood flow to the brain, is excellent for improving memory, and has antioxidant properties.
 Ginkgo is also very good for reducing anxiety, heightened alertness, and faster reaction times.

-- Ginseng – acts as a powerful antioxidant, protecting mitochondria from damage, thereby increasing mental energy and fending off fatigue.
-Ginseng also prevents neurotransmitters from breaking down, enhancing cognitive function.
-Excellent for stress protection.
+- Ginseng – best known as an adaptogen for stress protection, ginseng also acts as a powerful antioxidant.
+Ginseng protects mitochondria from damage, thereby increasing mental energy and fending off fatigue.
+Optimizes several neurotransmitters for better cognition.

 - Lion’s Mane Mushroom – best known for its’ capacity to encourage neurogenesis, or the growth of new brain cells.
 Lion’s Mane improves memory, neuroplasticity, and learning ability.
 Drastically improves the capacity to maintain or shift focus.